 Swiss Life's business operations and risk management require complex models under which it needs to properly reflect the value of its business and an adequate allowance for risks associated with it.
-This includes a continuous assessment of numerous factors, such as the long-term development of interest rates, investment returns, the allocation of investments between equity, fixed income and other asset classes, policyholder interest and crediting rates (some of which are guaranteed) and the overall approach to policyholder participation, mortality, morbidity and longevity rates, policyholder lapses and future expense levels.
+This includes a constant assessment of numerous factors, such as the long-term development of interest rates, investment returns, the allocation of investments between equity, fixed income and other categories, policyholder interest and crediting rates (some of which are guaranteed) and the overall approach to policyholder participation, mortality, morbidity and longevity rates, policyholder lapses and future expense levels.
 Swiss Life monitors its actual experience regarding these assumptions and to the extent that it considers that this experience will continue in the longer term it refines its long-term assumptions.

-The actuarial practices and assumptions listed above are, among other factors, the basis (i) its "best estimate" actuarial assumptions under the IFRS liability adequacy testing, (ii) capital and other requirements under the Swiss Solvency Test ("SST") or Solvency II, (iii) the calculation of insurance premiums and reserves, and (iv) Swiss Life's own pension obligations.
+The actuarial practices and assumptions listed above are, among other factors, the basis for (i) Swiss Life's embedded value reporting in accordance with the Market Consistent Embedded Value ("MCEV") Principles published by the European Insurance CFO Forum, (ii) its "best estimate" actuarial assumptions under the IFRS liability adequacy testing, (iii) capital and other requirements under the Swiss Solvency Test ("SST") or Solvency II, (iv) the calculation of insurance premiums and reserves, and (v) Swiss Life's own pension obligations.

 In any of the aforementioned cases Swiss Life needs to rely on its own assumptions and estimates when operating its risk analysis and risk management systems.
-The assumptions used may differ from actual future developments.
-Adjustments of such assumptions may have to be made in reaction to revised legal and regulatory requirements, changing financial markets or expected and/or actual future actuarial experience, which may lead to changes in the solvency position as well as the accounting of, and reserves required for, Swiss Life's insurance operations.
+The assumptions used may differ from actual developments in the future.
+Adjustments in such assumptions may have to be made in reaction to revised legal and regulatory requirements, changing financial markets or expected future actuarial experience, which may lead to changes in the MCEV and the solvency position as well as the accounting of, and reserves required for, Swiss Life's insurance operations.